South Africa Act 1909: Government structure

 The act also established a Supreme Court of South Africa, which served as a unified court system for the Union and consisted of local, provincial, and appellate divisions.
 The old supreme courts of the provinces became the provincial divisions of the new Supreme Court of South Africa.
 The appellate division, which was the highest court in the land, was seated at Bloemfontein.
 There was a further appeal to the Privy Council, particularly in Admiralty cases.
-The power judicial review of Parliamentary legislation and administrative acts was the same as in the United Kingdom.
-In addition, the Supreme Court could review Parliamentary amendments of the entrenched clauses of the South Africa Act of 1909.
+The power judicial review of parliamentary legislation and administrative acts was the same as in the United Kingdom.
+In addition, the Supreme Court could review parliamentary amendments of the entrenched clauses of the South Africa Act 1909.

-Each province was governed by an Administrator, appointed by the central government, and had a legislature in the form of a unicameral Provincial Council; four members of the Council joined with the Administrator to form a five-member executive committee that acted as the Province's Cabinet.
+Each province was governed by an Administrator, appointed by the central government, and had a legislature in the form of a unicameral Provincial Council; four members of the council joined with the administrator to form a five-member executive committee that acted as the Province's Cabinet.
 Unlike Canada and Australia, which became dominions through the Federation of British colonies, the South Africa Act created a centralized, unitary state.
 Each of the four provinces became subordinate entities and had far fewer powers than the Canadian provinces or Australian states.
 As such, the government of South Africa was quite similar—from a constitutional standpoint—to the government of the United Kingdom.